sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

        `S`.
 In the function, merely print to screen the value of `S`'s data member `i`.

     2. Change the entire body of `main` to contain just this one statement: `use_E(get_E());`

+7. What revision to struct `S` and corresponding revision to function `get_D2` of [Listing D](#listing-d) permits `get_D2` to return different objects in each path while also enabling RVO?
+What does this RVO-enabling change in `S` and `get_D2` inform us about writing classes/structs and returning object values?

+   [I apologize if this question seems underspecified, but being more specific gives away too much of the solution.
+Please [DM](#discussion) if you like more information.]